sujonraihan/ibcs/Backup/module2-simpana-installation.md

 ## 9. Assessment Questions

 ### Multiple Choice Questions
-1. Simpana Software এর minimum RAM requirement কত?
+1. What is the minimum RAM requirement for Simpana Software?
    a) 4 GB
    b) 8 GB
    c) 16 GB
    d) 32 GB

-2. CommServe Server এর default port কোনটি?
+2. What is the default port for CommServe Server?
    a) 8400
    b) 8401
    c) 8402
    d) 8403

 ### Practical Questions
-1. একটি complete Simpana environment install করুন
+1. Install a complete Simpana environment
-2. Common installation problems troubleshoot করুন
+2. Troubleshoot common installation problems
-3. Performance testing করুন
+3. Perform performance testing
-4. Documentation তৈরি করুন
+4. Create documentation

 ---